Linear Model and Extensions: Cox model for time-to-event outcome

 and redefine $\lambda_{0}(t) e^{\beta_1}$ as another unknown function.
 With an intercept, we cannot identify $\lambda_{0}(t) $ and $\beta_1$ separately.
 So we drop the intercept to ensure identifiability.

 From the log-linear form of the conditional hazard function, we have

-so each coordinate of $\beta$ measures the log conditional hazard ratio holding other covariates constant.
+Therefore, each coordinate of $\beta$ measures the log conditional hazard ratio holding other covariates constant.
 Because of this, \eqref{eq::proportional-hazards-model} is called the proportional hazards model.
 A positive $\beta_j$ suggests a ``positive'' effect on the hazard function and thus a ``negative'' effect on the survival time itself.
-Consider a special case with a binary $x_i$, then the proportional hazards assumption implies that $\lambda(t\mid 1) = \gamma \lambda(t\mid 0)$ with $\gamma=\exp(\beta)$, and therefore the survival functions satisfy
+Consider a special case with a binary $x_i$ to gain insights into the Cox model.